Mountain Dew debuts Rise, an energy drink designed to replace your morning coffee

 A year in development, Mtn Dew Rise is basically Mountain Dew that’s adulting.
 It’s available for $2.59 a can in the flavors Pomegranate Blue Burst, Orange Breeze, Strawberry Melon Spark, Tropical Sunrise, Berry Blitz, and Peach Mango Dawn.
 At 25 calories, it has 180 milligrams of caffeine—the same as two cups of coffee—and it’s loaded with supplements that are meant to be tempting in an era when we’re all concerned about our health.
 Zinc plus vitamins A and C promise to assist with immune response.
 Rise is also the first energy drink with citicoline, a supplement sometimes prescribed to people with Alzheimer’s disease that might help with mental clarity.

-“What do we want the brand to represent?” asks Leon Imas, VP of beverage design and experience at PepsiCo America.
+“What do we want the brand to represent?” asks Leon Imas, VP of beverage design and experience at PepsiCo beverages North America.
 “Power, intuition, strength.
 A guardian and protector.
 But ultimately, a disruptor and leader, the person first to the waves, to the court, to the office.
 Someone who isn’t waiting, but will get up and Rise [rather than] hit the snooze.”

 I take a swig of Mtn Dew Rise—Strawberry Melon Spark flavor—one afternoon as Imas explains this over Zoom.
 For a moment, the speech about rising to the challenges of life is actually a little inspiring.
 Then I remember that I’m wearing sweatpants to work and I worry that PepsiCo may have overestimated my ambition.